-If you want an undisturbed evening or a peaceful night’s sleep, quiet appliances can be very important, particularly in a small home.
+If you want an undisturbed evening or a peaceful night’s sleep, quiet appliances are essential – particularly in a small home.

-As tumble dryers can be fairly loud, paying close attention to the noise level is vital when it comes to picking the right one for you.
+As tumble dryers can be pretty loud, paying close attention to the noise level is vital when it comes to picking the right one for you.

 When talking about the sound levels of an appliance, people often use decibels (dB).

-The higher on the decibel range an appliance is, the louder it sounds.
-As a few points of reference, 15- 30 dB is approximately the noise level of a whisper, 60 dB is around the level for a normal conversation, and a lawnmower is around 90 dB.
+The higher on the dB range an appliance is, the louder it sounds.
+As a few points of reference, 15-30 dB is approximately the noise level of a whisper, 60 dB is around the standard of a normal conversation, and a lawnmower is around 90 dB.

-Using the listed decibel sound level can be a very good way of picking a quieter product, but it’s worth noting that appliances that have a lower dB level can sometimes sound louder than models higher on the scale.
+Using the listed dB sound level can be an excellent way of picking a quieter product.
+However, it’s worth noting that appliances with a lower dB level can sometimes sound louder than models higher on the scale.
 This is because the dB range only measures sound intensity, not frequency.
 Tapping a table surface and tapping a glass or tin could have the same dB level, but because the frequency is different, one can sound louder than the other.

-Tumble dryers are also tested in “ideal” environments, and chances are your utility room or kitchen is not that ideal.
-As such, appliances may sound louder than the number of decibels suggests, depending on the amount of reverberation or echo in the room.
+Similarly, companies test tumble dryers in “ideal” environments.
+Chances are, your utility room or kitchen is not that ideal.
+As such, appliances may sound louder than the number of dB suggests, depending on the level of echo in the room.

 As tumble dryers have lots of moving parts, they tend to be quite noisy, but there are some that have features which reduce the noise level.

 Models that come with inverter motors tend to be much quieter than those that don’t.
-This is because a lot of inverter motors don’t have brushes, which means less friction is generated when the motor is running.
-With less friction there is less sound made by the appliance, resulting in less disturbance for you.
+A lot of inverter motors don’t have brushes, which means they generate less friction when the motor is running.
+With less friction, there is less sound made by the appliance, resulting in less disturbance for you.